Are you considering a Cavalier King Charles Spaniel?

 - Frequent body shaking as if wet

-The following video gives some clear examples of dogs displaying these behaviours.
+The following video gives some clear examples of dogs displaying these behaviors.

 Warning: You may find this distressing to watch